WHAT WE DO

 Since our founding at the request of Ernst & Young more than 35 years ago, US Consults has been making the impossible possible for its clients.

 Most companies and government entities don't spend much time or energy on the impossible.
 As such, we have yet to serve a client who was fully aware of all possibilities, including strategic options.
 For example, a multi-national private sector client originally engaged us to identify and negotiate economic incentives for a planned $20 million investment in Pennsylvania.
 Once engaged, we identified investment options for them providing an ROI they had only seen with investments made in Europe and Asia.
 As a result, their planned $20 million investment morphed into their first significant investment in the United States in over a decade - a $1 billion investment elsewhere for which we negotiated $750 million in "no harm, no foul" (no clawback) benefits.
 The agreement provided our client a period of 40 years within which to make the total investment, with benefits delivered to them over a 30 year period.
 In total, the historic agreement spanned 70 years.

 It is important to note that our client wasn't the only "winner" in these negotiations.
 Government also "won", as did the communities - the people.
-The outcome was truly a "win-win" - perceived at the time the agreement was signed and ever since (years later).
+The outcome was a "win-win" - perceived at the time the agreement was signed and since (years later).

 How is this possible?